-Banks, most especially Wells Fargo, seem to relish denying refinance applications for debtors who’ve gotten a bankruptcy discharge.
+Banks, most especially Wells Fargo, seem to relish denying refinance applications for debtors who didn’t reaffirm home mortgage in bankruptcy.

 You didn’t reaffirm your existing home loan, so we can’t refinance that debt